Shadows and subsystems of generalized probabilistic theories: when tomographic incompleteness is not a loophole for contextuality proofs: GPT subsystems

 \begin{prop} The notion of a GPT subsystem is transitive, so that $F\subseteq G$ and $G\subseteq H$ implies $F\subseteq H$. \end{prop}

 Second, from the definition of simplex-embedding, it follows that:

-\begin{prop} A GPT $F$ is simplex embeddable if and only if it is a GPT subsystem of a simplicial system; that is, if and only if $F\subseteq \Lambda$ for some simplicial GPT $\Lambda$. \end{prop}
+\begin{prop} A GPT system $F$ is simplex embeddable if and only if it is a GPT subsystem of a simplicial system; that is, if and only if $F\subseteq \Lambda$ for some simplicial GPT system $\Lambda$. \end{prop}

-This definition of a GPT subsystem is general enough to subsume a variety of interesting cases: \begin{enumerate} \item a component $F$ of a composite system $F\otimes G$ is a GPT subsystem of $F\otimes G$, \item a component $F$ of a direct sum system $F\oplus G$ is a GPT subsystem of $F\oplus G$, \item virtual quantum systems (so that, e.g., a logical qubit is a GPT subsystem of the physical qubits it is encoded in), \item stabilizer quantum systems~\cite{gottesman1997stabilizer,gottesman1998heisenberg} are GPT subsystems of quantum systems of the same dimension (so that, e.g., a stabilizer qubit is a GPT subsystem of a qubit), \item restricting the states and effects on a GPT system to those living in a linear subspace defines a GPT subsystem (so that, e.g., a rebit~\cite{stueckelberg1960quantum,caves2001entanglement} system is a GPT subsystem of a qubit), \item the set of all processes that are the image of a decoherence process on a GPT (so that, e.g., a classical bit is a GPT subsystem of a quantum bit). \item any fragment of a GPT $G$ which is itself a valid GPT constitutes a GPT subsystem of $G$. \end{enumerate}
+This definition of a GPT subsystem is general enough to subsume a variety of interesting cases: \begin{enumerate} \item a component $F$ of a composite system $F\otimes G$ is a GPT subsystem of $F\otimes G$, \item a component $F$ of a direct sum system $F\oplus G$ is a GPT subsystem of $F\oplus G$, \item virtual quantum systems (so that, e.g., a logical qubit is a GPT subsystem of the physical qubits it is encoded in), \item stabilizer quantum systems~\cite{gottesman1997stabilizer,gottesman1998heisenberg} are GPT subsystems of quantum systems of the same dimension (so that, e.g., a stabilizer qubit is a GPT subsystem of a qubit), \item restricting the states and effects on a GPT system to those living in a linear subspace defines a GPT subsystem (so that, e.g., a rebit~\cite{stueckelberg1960quantum,caves2001entanglement} system is a GPT subsystem of a qubit), \item the set of all processes that are the image of a decoherence process on a GPT system (so that, e.g., a classical bit is a GPT subsystem of a quantum bit). \item any fragment of a GPT system $G$ which is itself a valid GPT system constitutes a GPT subsystem of $G$. \end{enumerate}

 We expand on these examples and prove that they are special cases of GPT subsystems below.
+Many of these examples are pictured in Figure~\ref{subsysExs}.